There are some footballers for whom statistics and even words simply can’t do justice. Arsenal legend Dennis Berkgamp is one of those players.

 However, though Bergkamp’s time in Italy was detrimental to his football CV, it aided his mentality.
 He became more resilient and smarter on the pitch.
-He was unfazed by the early criticism from the English media and kept on playing his natural game knowing fully well that it was only a matter of time before he started scoring.
+He was unfazed by the early criticism from the English media and kept on playing his natural game knowing full well it was only a matter of time before he started scoring.

 Seven games into his Arsenal career, Bergkamp finally found the back of the net against Southampton.
 He ended his first Premier League season with a decent tally of 11 goals in 33 appearances as the Gunners finished fifth.

 It wasn’t until a young Arsene Wenger was brought in to replace Rioch after a few months of the following season that things really began to click for Arsenal and Bergkamp, but you have to wonder whether the Gunners would still have enjoyed the most successful period in their history were it not for that brave piece of transfer business by Rioch.

 Either way, it was Wenger who saw the Picasso in Bergamp.
 He recognised the ex-Ajax man had a special skillset, built his side around him and gave him a new purpose on the pitch as the man through which attacks would be built.

 Bergkamp scored one more goal in three fewer league appearances that season, but, crucially, he also registered 13 assists as he became as accustomed to creating goals as scoring them.

 He enjoyed the best goalscoring return of his Arsenal career in 1997-98 to help Wenger’s side win the double, scoring 16 in the league and 22 in total, including his first hat-trick for the club against Leicester.